1911 Schubart: Orbit and classification

-With an diameter of 65–80 kilometers, it is one of the largest members of the Hilda group of asteroids, which are in 3:2 orbital resonance with the gas-giant Jupiter.
+With a diameter of 65–80 kilometers, it is one of the largest members of the Hilda group of asteroids, which are in 3:2 orbital resonance with the gas-giant Jupiter.
 More specifically, it is the parent body and namesake of the Schubart family (002), one of two asteroid families within the Hilda group (the other one is the Hilda family itself).
 It is the darkest P-type asteroid with a very low geometric albedo of 0.0249.